BenWolfaardt/Ansible_Ubuntu_Dev_Config/README.md

 ## TODOs

+- See snapd tasks for tips on how to check things before re-installing unecessarily
 - Update bootstrap to have the pyenv setup - wait, we can't as pyenv is installed by Ansible
 - Update my dotfiles to have the poetry config and have a branch for different OS's
 - Check if things are already installed before re-running them in full